Below you will find my answers to FREQUENTLY ASKED QUESTIONS.

 How much do I have to pay you upfront?

 I prefer to have the entire flat fee upfront, but receive that less than half the time.
 Honestly, I do not want to meet with you in person until you have at least $500 in hand; but for that I will not start on the paperwork (because I do not know how long it will take you to pay the balance, and I do not want to have to redo the paperwork due to the passing of time), but will only tell creditors you direct to me that, yes, I am representing you in a bankruptcy; paying only $500 or anything less than the full amount will not get the case filed and will therefore not stop lawsuits or garnishments.
 However, it will get me preparing the necessary documents to be filed with the Bankruptcy Court.
-However, before I file the case with the Court, I will need the full funds paid, $1,000 to me plus filing fee.
+However, before I file the case with the Court, I will need the full $1,335 paid to me.

 Do I have to pay all funds before you will file it?